cormacmadden/Kinect-Body-Tracking-Unreal-Engine-Plugin/README.md

 ```

 Depth pixel from Azure Kinect SDK is originally a single `uint16` in millimetor.
 But `RenderTarget2D` can't store `uint16` as texture (`EPixelFormat::PF_R16_UINT` doesn't work for RenderTarget).

-# Reference

-Existing plugin for Azure Kinect

-    * Body tracking only, not support point cloud and texture(s)
-    * Referred a lot from this repo

 # License
 ## MIT License